 To prevent the buildup of microorganisms in your dog’s body and to make it more alkaline.

-Overall, a dog tear stain isn’t something serious, but if not taken care of immediately, it can cause infection to dogs.
-Though there are home remedies, you can try to remove and prevent it.
-Still, it’s better to practice regular eye and face hygiene that a dog tear stain can’t only be found on your dog’s eyes but also in the muzzle, and between toes.
+Overall, a dog tear stain isn’t something serious, but if not taken care of immediately, it can cause infection in dogs.
+Though there are home remedies, you can try to remove and prevent them.
+Still, it’s better to practice regular eye and face hygiene that a dog tear stain can’t only be found on your dog’s eyes but also in the muzzle and between toes.